 Q. Are compression socks good for work boots?

-Compression socks are thinner than typical work socks and longer, too.
-They have less cushion than other types of work socks, so are better to wear if you require socks with a compression feature.
-If it’s cold or you need extra cushioning, you can layer work socks over your compression socks, just make sure your compression socks go on first.
+Compression socks are thinner and longer than typical work socks.
+They have less cushion than other types of work socks, so they are better to wear if shoppers want socks with a compression feature.
+If it’s cold or shoppers need extra cushioning, work socks can be layered over the compression socks; just make sure the compression socks go on first.

 Q. How often should you change your work socks in a day?

-You likely need one pair of work socks per day.
-However, depending on work conditions, you may want to change into a spare pair partway through the workday.
+One pair of work socks per day are usually needed.
+However, depending on work conditions, wearers may want to change into a spare pair partway through the workday.
 To avoid bacteria and dirt buildup, work socks should be washed before wearing them again.